 Being responsible is not about blaming yourself.
 Being responsible ("Response-Able") is a way to turn a bad situation into an opportunity for growth.
 Taking responsibility leads to taking action.
 What could be more effective?

 Albert Einstein said, “We cannot solve our problems with the same thinking we used when we created them.”
 Being responsible means changing the way you think and, by doing that, raising your level of consciousness.
-So responsibility allows you to choose how you respond -- rather than just reacting.
-Only then can new solutions be found.
+Responsibility allows you to choose how you respond -- rather than just react.
+And this leads to new solutions.

 How can you be responsible?

-The first thing you might need to do is to cry or vent your frustration to a friend.
+When something bad happens, the first thing you might need to do is to cry or vent your frustration to a friend.
 In this way, you can clear your mind to see something beyond blame.
-When you've done that, here are some key questions to ask yourself:
+After you've done that, here are some key questions you can ask yourself:

 • What if this is no one’s fault?